ajaypspk/create-eks-using-terraform/README.md

-# Provision an EKS Cluster Terraform
+# Provision an EKS Cluster using Terraform

 Terraform configuration files to provision an EKS cluster on AWS.